jsmarier-courses/midterm-project-lauradawe/mpad2003_midterm_lauradawe.md

 ## 4. Potential Story

+To unlock a potential story idea, the following quote came to my mind:

+>"The process of visually exploring data can be summarized in a single sentence: find patterns and trends lurking in the data and then observe the deviations from those patterns.
+Interesting stories may arise from both the norm—also called the smooth—and the exceptions."
+(Cairo, 2016) (cite)

 The *Garbage and Recycling* percentage of Service Requests as compared to other departments represent a significantly larger portion, 35.94%.
 I believe this variable holds a high potential for interesting data stories.
-Once could imagine there are asscociated economical, environmental, and political aspects that would provide multiple avenues to explore.
+One could imagine there are asscociated economical, environmental, and political aspects that would provide multiple avenues to explore.

-Further, this one large catagory could warrant repeated EDA projects on its various sub-catagories, such as Ward distribution, Description(detailed requests) as well as extended research into costs, population, etc.
+This story would be of high value and interest for the residents of the City of Ottawa given that the city’s plans to enforce new garbage limits in September 2024.
+It is probable that the upcoming restrictions may have altered the behavior and attitudes of residents as they prepare for the new regulations.
+The story could be focused on this particular aspect to highlight community reaction and perspectives.
+Interviews with residents across the city about their thoughts and reactions could support the story.

+This story would touch on both human interest and municipal governance issues.

 ## 5. Conclusion

-limitations of OpenRefine.  managing large datasets.
+>In other words, you want to show the story of your data not just tell it.
+Visuals should take your audience on a journey of how the data changed over time or highlight the meaning behind the numbers. (video of visualizing GSheets, 20xx) (cite)

+The quote above provides and accruate summary of  my thought process.
+I wanted to be able to find data that could tell a compelling story relavent to current events.
+It was gratifying to find that the results lined up to a very timely and contentious issue in the City of Ottawa.
+I think this could have been an excellent opportunity to explore the mindset of our community as it pertains to one of our most significant urban problems.

+I found the most challenging aspect of this project to be the limitation of OpenRefine's clustering feature.
+It was frustrating that seemingly obvious common descriptions were not identified as such, eg. the *Animal-* catagory.

+I expected managing large datasets to be challenging but the tools available, primarily in Google Sheets, proved to be very powerful and easy to configure.
+However, there were specific charts that I wasn't able to created as expected due to the complexities of its definition, eg. a stacked bar graph.

+From a learning perspective, its given me confidence that large volume's of data can be reduced into digestable tables and visualizations providing the basis for a variety of data stories to naturally emerge.

 ## 6. References